koalalorenzo/fun-blockchain/README.md

 This project is not optimized or ready for production, since its purpose is not to provide a stable solution.
 No paper required.
 Just fun.

+This project is not implementing networking side, discovery and latency, instead it will use IPFS to storage and distribution.